normandy14/duoTerminal/README.md

 DuoTerminal, reinforce learned words that you've learned on the Duolingo web/android/ios platform, all from the convenience of your personal terminal

-:brain: Effortlessly Enjoy the learning vocabulary reinforcement process, without even opening a web browser
+1. :brain: Effortlessly Enjoy the learning vocabulary reinforcement process, without even opening a web browser

-:pencil2: Translate each word from your target language to English.
-Or try your hand at translating from English to your target language.
+2. :pencil2: Translate each word from your target language to English, or try your hand at translating from English to your target language.
 The choice is yours!

-:recycle: Continue to translate missed words until you complete the translation cycle.
+3. :recycle: Continue to translate missed words until you complete the translation cycle.

 ## Motivation